Buffalo Central Terminal: 2021 Master Plan

-On June 1, 2022 Governor Kathy Hochul announced that the Buffalo Central Terminal will receive $61 million to kick start the reuse and implement the 2021 Master Plan.
-A staggering $300 million in funding was provided through the Regional Revitalization Partnership, an innovative, partnership between Empire State Development (ESD), the philanthropic sector, and local government that will build community wealth and catalyze economic development in Buffalo, Niagara Falls, and Rochester.
+On June 1, 2022, Governor Kathy Hochul announced that the Buffalo Central Terminal would receive $60 million to kick-start the reuse and implement the 2021 Master Plan.
+This amount was part of $300 million in funding provided through the Regional Revitalization Partnership, a collaboration among the Empire State Development (ESD), the philanthropic sector, and local government with the goal of building community wealth and economic development in Buffalo, Niagara Falls, and Rochester.